willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Thinking about thinking is sitll just thinking.
 Let it go and come back to the object of **focus**.
 * If you only had this day, what would you do **first**?
+* Without a clear intention, it's difficult not to get distracted.
+Take time to reflect on your motivation.